connorskees/connorskees.github.io/content/blog/python-leetcode.md

 ##### You can also create generators from comprehensions

-Though generator comprehensions are less useful in leetcode problems.
+Though, generator comprehensions are less useful in leetcode problems.

 Generators are lazy and will only yield elements when called explicitly.
 This tends not to matter too much in interviews, but can be useful to 1. save characters when typing and 2. show off your knowledge of python and performance

 A generator expression uses parens instead of square brackets.